-The main requirement to develop a user experience that can set an example is to meet the exact needs of the user.
-Later we will work both the simplicity and elegance of that system that make that product something pleasant when using.
+The main requirement in developing a user experience that can set an example is to meet the exact needs of the user.
+Later we will work both the simplicity and elegance of the system to make it easy to use.

-We must understand that the user experience goes far beyond complying with the functionalities provided in a client’s briefing.
-In order to achieve a quality user experience, a perfect fusion between services from multiple disciplines must be achieved, including engineering, marketing, graphic and industrial design and interface design.
+It is important to understand that the user experience goes far beyond complying with the functionalities provided in a client’s briefing.
+In order to achieve a quality user experience, a perfect fusion between services from multiple disciplines must be achieved.
+This includes engineering, marketing, graphic and industrial design and interface design.

 We must also distinguish between UX and usability: according to the definition of usability, it is a quality attribute of the user interface, which covers whether the system is easy to learn, efficient to use and enjoyable.

 Therefore, it is important to understand that the total user experience is a much broader concept.